An easy sourdough croissant recipe. The end result are buttery, flakey pastries, sure to impress.

 Day 2: The Butter

 In the morning of day 2 I take the butter I left out and mix it with some flour to create a malleable butter mix.
 I then roll this out between two sheets of baking paper into a rectangle of about 20 x 30cm.
-Then this butter is put in the refrigerator to harden up.
+Then this butter is put in the refrigerator to firm up slightly.

 The dough + butter is then rolled out into a large rectangle and folded into three.

-The dough is then put in the refrigerator for 30-60 minutes until firm but not too cold.
-You want the butter and the dough to be similar consistencies. if the butter is too cold it will break up into pieces and not incorporate nicely into the dough.
+The dough is then put in the refrigerator for 30 minutes until firm but not too cold.
+Again, you want the butter and the dough to be similar consistencies. if the butter is too cold it will break up into pieces and not incorporate nicely into the dough.
 If it’s too soft it will melt and squish out the sides.

 Repeat these steps of folding and rolling, three times in total.